 - a pinch of dried oregano

-- about 6 sweet basil leaves, thinly sliced (see how to make basil chiffonade)
+- 6 sweet basil leaves thinly sliced (see how to make basil chiffonade)

 - Heat the olive oil in a pot.
 Add the mushrooms, onion and garlic.
 Sprinkle with salt and pepper.
 Saute until the onion pieces start to soften.

 - Add the chopped tomatoes, bay leaf and oregano.
 Season with more salt and pepper, and a bit of sugar.
 Bring to the boil, lower the heat, cover and simmer for 20 to 30 minutes.
 The tomatoes will liquefy then reduce.
 Turn off the heat when the sauce is thick and chunky.
 Fish out the bay leaf.